turingschool/lesson_plans/ruby_02-web_applications_with_ruby/outlines/authorization-in-rails.markdown

 ### Recap

 We'll answer all the questions from the gist as a class.
+Discuss how we might use these tools to implement authorization.

 ### Adding Authentication to our Application